Li-meizhen/Psol_genome/ConvertAnnotation/README.md

 scaffold1|size7021754|pilon     maker   CDS     1660    1807    .       +       1       ID=PSOL00001-TA:cds;Name=PSOL00001-TA:cds;Parent=PSOL00001-TA
 ```

-When we did Hi-C scaffolding, we used Hi-C data to correct draft assembly first.
-Therefore, some of the scaffolds in draft genome were split up as indicated in the "splitBin" file (as follows).
-However, the original splitBin file was not formatted correctly, i.e. it contained 1bp overlap at left end.
+If Hi-C data was used to correct draft assembly first, some of the scaffolds in draft genome would be split up as indicated in the "splitBin" file (as follows).
+Sometimes the original splitBin file was not formatted correctly, i.e. it contained 1bp overlap at left end.
 We will deal with this later.

 ```
 scaffold1       scaffold1_2     100000  400000  300000